LudwigvonWu/CafiineServer/README.md

   The created pack `blub.csgp` makes itself invalid when being used after New Year's Eve 2016.
 Note how you can use parameters with `-` or no prefix.

 The packs are then put into the root / data directory of the Cafiine server, besides any possible classic raw title ID directories.

-If there are collisions between packs or with the raw file system having the same files multiple times, the following path is taken to resolve the collision:
+If there are collisions between files appearing multiple times in packs or the raw file system, the following path is taken to resolve the collision:
 - The raw file system always has priority over packs (so you can still play around there before creating a pack).
 - The packs are prioritized in alphabetical order (e.g. "aaatakethismod.csgp" has higher priority than "crapmod.csgp").

 ## Dumping Files
-This server does not store dumped files besides their "-request" file like the original server does, it stores them in the specified dump folder (being "dump" by default), recreating the folder structure there.
+This server does not store dumped files besides their `-request` file in the data folder like the original server does, it stores them in the dump folder under their original path.

+The following methods can be used to dump files:
+- The classic way: Create an empty file in the data directory, ending on `-request`.
+If a file without this postfix is queried, it will be stored in the dump directory under the same path.
+If you have problems dumping a file this way (e.g. the console randomly disconnects), use the `-request_slow` postfix, which will dump the file slower, but more safely.
-If the server is started with the `/DUMPALL` parameter, every queried file will be dumped, basically recreating the game contents in the `dump\titleID` folder.
-If any `-request_slow` files are found in the data directory, they will cause a slow file dump for the corresponding file (useful for streamed files to workaround problems with Cafiine throwing up when dumping them to quickly).
-Files on the Wii U are not replaced at all in this mode.
+- The new hardcore way: Start the server with the `/DUMPALL` parameter.
+This will dump absolutely every file queried by the Cafiine client.
+Some files are known to throw up the client, you should exclude this file.
+Files are not replaced at all when running the server in this mode.
+- To exclude a file from the dump, just create an empty file in the dump folder with the same path and name of the file you want to block (if the server finds a file already in the dump directory, it skips dumping it again).

 ## Optimized Console Output / Logging
 I like fancy text and made the console output a bit more colorful and changed a lot of the messages.
 When using game packs, replaced files are of course not shown to keep the modded file names secret (it still shows which files are queried).